Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 import Assumptions from '@site/src/components/Assumptions';

-This tutorial describes how to migrate your web application running on Heroku to Qovery.
+This tutorial describes how to migrate your web application running on Heroku to AWS with Qovery.
 In the article, you learn how to migrate a Node.js application connected to Heroku Postgres as a backing service on the Heroku platform.
-It covers all required steps you need to take to deploy your application on Qovery and transfer your data from Heroku Postgres to the database managed by Qovery.
+It covers all required steps you need to take to deploy your application on AWS and transfer your data from Heroku Postgres to the database managed by AWS via Qovery.

 The application is a simple Node.js *Todo* web app that uses PostgreSQL as a persistence layer.